Click on the headings below to read about the project and for answers to some frequently asked questions.

 Trees on the Land is a cross-border initiative covering the 32 counties of the Republic of Ireland and Northern Ireland.
 We work with farmers, smallholders, community groups, councils, schools, colleges and other landowners to co-ordinate hundreds of planting sites to accommodate trees each year.
-We have planted at over 3,000 sites since 2013.

 + When does the planting take place?